microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ![](./media/image12.png)

-Log into Azure via PowerShell
+### Login to Azure via PowerShell

-From a PowerShell console window, log into Azure using either:
+From a PowerShell console window, login to Azure using either:

 Azure Commercial: